Special Education, Master of Education

 Take the following 30 units:

-• If students choose to earn a certificate, you may have to take an additional 3 - 6 units of electives (for a total of at least 18 units).
+- If a student chooses to earn a certificate, they may have to take an additional 3 - 6 units of electives for a total of at least 18 units.

 Additional Information